March 22, 2025

 In 2017, Politico named Reeves one of the top 50 thinkers in the United States.
 His other books include “Dream Hoarders: How the American Upper Middle Class Is Leaving Everyone Else in the Dust, Why That Is a Problem, and What to Do About It” (2017) as well as “John Stuart Mill: Victorian Firebrand” (2007).

 Reeves sits on the board of Jobs for the Future and is an adviser to the American Family Survey and the Equity Center at the University of Virginia.
-Reeves has a bachelor’s degree from Oxford University and a doctorate from Warwick University.
+Reeves has a bachelor’s degree from Oxford University and a doctorate from the University of Warwick.

 110 South 15th Street